connectedbits/process_pilot/docs/definitions.md

 This engine supports the following event types:

-- [ ] Start Event
+- [x] Start Event

 Represents the start of a process or subprocess.

+- [x] Intermediate Catch Event

+- [x] Intermediate Throw Event

 - [ ] Boundary Event

 Intermediate events are either placed between activities or attached to the boundary of an activity.
 The latter are called boundary events.
 Boundary events are entered when the attached element is started and wait for an event to occur such as a timer, message, or error.
 Boundary events can be interupting or non-interupting.
 If the host ends before an event occurs the boundary events are canceled.

-- [ ] Intermediate Throw Event

-- [ ] Intermediate Catch Event

-- [ ] End Event
+- [x] End Event

 ## Event Definitions

-Event definitions describe the behavior of an event.
+Event definitions futher describe the behavior of an event.

+- [ ] Conditional Event Definition

+- [ ] Escalation Event Definition

+- [ ] Error Event Definition

 - [ ] Message Event Definition